bobbyhalljr/variant-x/README.md

 ```

-## Extenting Styles for a Card Component
+## Applying Dynamic Styles to a Card Component

 ```tsx
 // CardComponent.tsx